davidonlaptop/davidlauzon.net/README.md

 - [ ] Add menu : About Me, Projects, Portfolio
 - [ ] Remove public/ folder from master branch
 - [ ] Choose a better theme
+- [ ] The theme's image does not show up on github, but the blog images do.
 - [ ] Find a solution for [repository larger than 2GB](https://blog.bitbucket.org/2014/05/30/repository-size-limits/)